bradleeharr/BradleeAI/README.md

-**Chess AI based on my Lichess game database.** Final Project for ECE 5973 Artificial Neural Networks [WIP]
+**Chess AI based on my Lichess game database.**
 # 1 | Introduction
-Computer chess engines, powered by neural networks and reinforcement learning, excel in game solutions.
-However, many suggest moves distinct from human choices due to their computational accuracy.
-This disparity can hinder human learning from such engines.
-An exemplar of human-like chess AI is [Maia Chess](https://maiachess.com/).
-My project's objective is to use deep learning to mimic personal chess styles, emphasizing capturing human decision-making in rapid games.
+Inspired by [Maia Chess](https://maiachess.com/).
+Objective to use deep learning to mimic personal chess styles, emphasizing capturing human decision-making in rapid games.

 # 2 | Data
-I focused on personal game datasets to ensure unique results.
+Focused personal game datasets to ensure unique results.
 The dataset (~2,000 games) is optimized for an AMD Ryzen CPU without GPU acceleration.
 It comprises 1,633 Bullet, 165 Blitz, and 244 Rapid games.
 Emphasizing Bullet games captures impulsive decisions, providing a comprehensive play style view.
 All games were split into train, validation, and test sets (75-15-15).

 # 3 | Methods